 The thugs died when a huge golden statue fell upon them during their chase after the two of us.
-Yes, there was gold hidden at Lost Mesa.
+Yes, as it turned out, there was gold hidden at Lost Mesa.
 Roy and I took it and used it to replace the damage done to the museum, then bought the equipment and supplies we would need for our new crusade.

 We buried noble Quoag and returned to my home in New York City.
 After Roy learned that his mother had died at some point after he and his father crashed on Lost Mesa, he became my ward.
-He taught me much about life, and I tried to be a father to him, too.
+He taught me much about life, and I tried to be a father to him, too, or at least a big brother.
 I was a skilled archer, but I lacked his years of daily experience in the use of the bow and tracking techniques.
 I knew science and machinery and taught these skills to the lad.

 We became defenders of America and fought Axis agents, crooks, and monsters, both alone and with the heroes of the Seven Soldiers of Victory and the larger All-Star Squadron.

 While I was born and raised in New York City, and I maintained a Park Avenue apartment there for years, I decided to buy land to build a mansion with a private museum of my own in Star City when Roy and I returned from Lost Mesa.
 Star City in the World War II era was as strange a place as any, full of strange underworld characters, but there were no mystery-men there before we arrived.
 And while we split our time between New York City and Star City during the war years, it was Star City that became our true home.
 It also became our only home after the war.
 But strangely enough, the reason for the move ultimately had nothing to do with Green Arrow and Speedy.